-On or about August 10, 2011, holders of the Series B Warrants to purchase 887,110 shares of Common Stock entered into an amendment to the Series B Warrants which extended the expiration date of the Series B Warrants to August 11, 2012 and provided that they would be issuable for the equivalent number of shares of Common Stock at a proportionate exercise price.
+On or about August 10, 2011, holders of the Series B Warrants to purchase 88,711 shares of Series B Convertible Preferred Stock entered into an amendment to the Series B Warrants which extended the expiration date of the Series B Warrants to August 11, 2012 and provided that they would be issuable for the equivalent number of shares of Common Stock at a proportionate, common stock equivalent exercise price.
 On or about September 30, 2011, Series B Warrants to purchase 887,110 shares of Common Stock were further amended to reduce the exercise price from \$2.38 to \$1.43, for Series B Warrants issued in November 2009, and from \$2.88 to \$1.75, for Series B Warrants issued in March 2010 and to extend the term of the Series B Warrants until August 12, 2016 and, with respect to affiliates, until August 12, 2015.
 All of the Series B Warrants are no longer exercisable for shares of Series B Convertible Preferred Stock.

 On or about September 30, 2011, all of the outstanding shares of Series B Convertible Preferred Stock were voluntarily converted into shares of Common Stock.
 The Company has no obligation or intention to issue any more shares of Series B Convertible Preferred Stock.
+In April 2012, the Company issued 96,966 shares of common stock as the final payment of dividends to Series B holders for accrued dividends through April 3, 2012.